Home

 As a TV Travel Show Producer, I get a lot of great opportunities to work with the major players in the travel industry and this project was no exception.
 My company, CMP Media Cafe, was honored to have CLIA (Cruise Line International Association) contract us to produce a satellite media tour to get the word out about National Cruise Vacation Month and the World's Largest Cruise Night.
 We pre-booked interviews with 28 television and radio stations across the country plus several internet sites as well.
 The Travel Channel's Tracy Gallagher did an amazing job of giving TV viewers and radio listeners insider travel tips and sharing from her own experience why she thinks cruising is one of the best values in vacations.

 For our client, CLIA, it was very important that we had a cruise ship in the live shot.
-We explored various options from New York to the Bahamas to Long Beach and determined that the RMS Queen Mary, which is permanently docked in Long Beach, CA, and a member of the Cunard Cruise Line, would be the perfect back drop for the live shot.
+We explored various options from New York to the Bahamas to Long Beach and determined that the RMS Queen Mary, which is permanently docked in Long Beach, California, and a member of the Cunard Cruise Line, would be the perfect back drop for the live shot.
 Not only is it a magnificent ship, but it also solved a lot of logistical issues since it is permanently docked.
 If we had set up our shot at an active cruise terminal, we would have had to time the ship's arrival with our interviews and navigate the traffic flow of disembarking passengers as well.

 Pre-Production: Our work started six weeks before our production date with the first and most important piece of bringing the shoot together and that was securing permission to use the RMS Queen Mary as our live shot background.
 Our contacts at CLIA's public relations agency paved the way with Cunard Cruise Lines who put us in contact directly with the RMS Queen Mary.
 We cannot thank the Queen Mary enough for rolling out the red carpet for our production team including generously providing rooms on the ship for Tracy and myself the night prior to our shoot since we both had to be on location during the wee hours of the morning.